mikaeilorfanian/dj_j_p/django-async-job-pipelines/README.md

 `num_jobs_to_consume` runs only some number of jobs.
 This counts jobs which were processed successfully or failed.

 # Create New Job
+Use `job.acreate_new`

 # Create Jobs in Bulk for Higher Performance
+Use `job.abulk_create_new`

 # Excluding Jobs
 You can pass an optional list of job names (remember job name is the name of the class inheriting from `BaseJob` class) to the `consume_jobs` Django command so that you consumer skips them.
 Note that this list of names is not validated.

+# Inputs and Outputs
+Your job class inheriting from `BaseJob` should have an `Inputs` class and/or `Outputs` class if you wish your job to take inputs and produce outputs which get written to the database.
+This is useful when you want to pass data to other jobs, for example when using a pipeline.
+These should always be deserializable to a Python `dict`.
+They cannot be a JSON `array` (Python `list`) or Python `set`.
+It's recommended to use a `dataclass` as your inputs and outputs classes.
+This way most of serialization and deserialization is taken care of by this library.
+If you want to use your own classes then you must provide a `inputs_serialize` method for the `Inputs` class and `outputs_serializer` method for the `Outputs` class.

+# Customize Inputs and Outputs Serialization
+# TODO how about customizing deserialization
+In `Inputs` or `Outputs` classes of your job create a `asdict` method which takes no arguments.

 # TODO remove runner 1 and its related code and tests